Fantastic Flat Lay

-Flat lays have become a popular approach in recent years, particularly in fashion, food and beauty circles.
+Flat lay photography has become a popular approach in recent years, particularly in fashion, food and beauty circles.
 The consumption of these on image sharing platforms like Instagram and Pinterest have made them a social media staple.

-In this short post i’m going to tell you about why flat lays are a favourite of mine, and give you some things to think about if you’re putting your own together.
+In this short post i’m going to tell you about why flat lay is a top favourite of mine, and give you some things to think about if you’re putting your own together.
 We use this thinking when designing flat lay photography for our own clients.

 Typically, the brightest or the biggest object in a frame will catch our attention first.
 The rule of thirds also has an important impact, so be aware of these three things when designing your own.

 Adding your own touch

 But playing by the rules all the time isn’t the most fun, and certainly doesn’t always deliver the best results!
 What you’ll see in our own designs is that we like to play with random particles to help soften any overpowering shapes or patterns that might exist in the products that we need to feature.
 These particles might be anything from powders to liquids, often spices or scatter-friendly food like nuts or spices.